 FUNDING AREAS: Public health and welfare, art, education

-PROFILE: When it's time for the Kentucky Derby, most people think of horse racing, over-sized hats, and mint juleps, but there’s also a grantmaking foundation tied to the century-and-a-half tradition behind this horse race.
-Churchill Downs Incorporated (CDI) owns the namesake racetrack in Louisville, Kentucky, but that’s not all.
+PROFILE: When it is time for the Kentucky Derby, many people think of horse racing, over-sized hats, and mint juleps, but there is also a grantmaking foundation tied to the century-and-a-half tradition behind this horse race.
+Churchill Downs Incorporated (CDI) owns the namesake racetrack in Louisville, Kentucky, but that is not all.
 It actually owns five racetracks, six casinos, the largest distributor of casual games in the world (Big Fish Games), the nation’s leading online wagering business (TwinSpires.com), and other gaming entities.
 The company employs over 5,000 people in California, Florida, Georgia, Illinois, Kentucky, Louisiana, Maine, Mississippi, New York, Ohio, and Washington.
 Its grantmaking arm, the Churchill Downs Incorporated Foundation, seeks to nurture its “neighbors through engaged, consistent and positive community relations.”
 The foundation awards grants in the communities in which it operates, largely in Kentucky, where the organization is based.

 In the past, the CDI Foundation has also hosted 50/50 charitable gaming raffles to raise money.
 Since its establishment, the CDI Foundation has donated over $2.2 million to its charitable partners.

 Austin Miller and Phil Milliner, both of Louisville, have served as directors of the foundation.
 Dana Johnson served as the senior director of community relations until 2015, and Liz Harris once was the foundation’s vice president and executive director.
 Lauren DePaso is currently the best point of contact for grantseekers, as she has been the director of corporate communications and the director of community relations.

 General questions can be directed to 502-636-4400 or CommunityRelations@kyderby.com.
 Mail correspondence should be directed to Churchill Downs Incorporated, Community Relations, 600 N. Hurst Bourne Pkwy Suite 400, Louisville, KY 40222.